rfwlab/rfw/docs/articles/getting-started/quick-start.md

 # Quick Start

-This guide walks through creating and running your first RFW application using the command‑line interface.
+This guide walks through creating and running your first rfw application using the command‑line interface.
 All commands assume a Go environment configured for WebAssembly.

 ## Install the CLI